NOUIY/aws-cdk-guide/v2/identifiers.md

 ------

-## Logical IDs<a name="identifiers_logical_ids"></a>
+## Logical IDs<a name="identifiers-logical-ids"></a>

-Unique IDs serve as the *logical identifiers* \(or *logical names*\) of resources in the generated AWS CloudFormation templates for constructs that represent AWS resources\.
+Unique IDs serve as the *logical identifiers* (or *logical names*) of resources in the generated AWS CloudFormation templates for constructs that represent AWS resources.

-For example, the Amazon S3 bucket in the previous example that is created within `Stack2` results in an `AWS::S3::Bucket` resource\.
-The resource's logical ID is `Stack2MyBucket4DD88B4F` in the resulting AWS CloudFormation template\. \(For details on how this identifier is generated, see [Unique IDs](#identifiers_unique_ids)\.\)
+For example, the Amazon S3 bucket in the previous example that is created within `Stack2` results in an `AWS::S3::Bucket` resource.
+The resource's logical ID is `Stack2MyBucket4DD88B4F` in the resulting AWS CloudFormation template.
+(For details on how this identifier is generated, see [Unique IDs](#identifiers-unique-ids).)

-### Logical ID stability<a name="identifiers_logical_id_stability"></a>
+### Logical ID stability<a name="identifiers-logical-id-stability"></a>

-Avoid changing the logical ID of a resource after it has been created\.
-AWS CloudFormation identifies resources by their logical ID\.
-Therefore, if you change the logical ID of a resource, AWS CloudFormation creates a new resource with the new logical ID, then deletes the existing one\.
-Depending on the type of resource, this might cause service interruption, data loss, or both\.
+Avoid changing the logical ID of a resource after it has been created.
+AWS CloudFormation identifies resources by their logical ID.
+Therefore, if you change the logical ID of a resource, AWS CloudFormation creates a new resource with the new logical ID, then deletes the existing one.
+Depending on the type of resource, this might cause service interruption, data loss, or both.